The Easiest Indoor Plants that Thrive in Low Light

 The Easiest Indoor Plants that Thrive in Low Light - roomfortuesday.com

 The dracaena really does look nice in our living room and it seems happy in the corner.
 Our bedroom balcony patio roof extends and covers the french doors and windows, meaning this area gets less light than you’d expect from a south-facing window.
-The tree has already sprouted some new leaves and seems to be thriving, and I’m already feeling more confident about this one!
+I’ve had the tree for two years now, and it has sprouted multiple leaves and grown about a foot.
+It seems to be thriving, and I’m feeling confident with this one!

 Planter & Basket Favorites